aweiteka/pulp/docs/sphinx/user-guide/docker-quickstart.rst

 Publishing Docker Images
 ------------------------

-The ``pulp-publish-docker`` utility automates the steps necessary to create a docker repository in Pulp, upload images and publish the repository.
+The ``pulp-publish-docker`` utility automates the steps necessary to do the following:

+* create a docker repository in Pulp
+* upload images to the docker repository in Pulp
+* publish the repository

 Usage output::